 When defining landmarks in any of the reslice visualisations (but not in the review or 3D windows), the default behaviour is to move the landmark slightly so that it is located at the nearest point in 3D on the nearest frame.
 This frame is then automatically shown in the review window.
 In a normal data set this movement will not be perceptible, unless you define a landmark outside of the recorded data.
 This behaviour can be disabled by un-checking the 'Snap mouse clicks to frames' checkbox.
 Note that if disabled, landmarks can be defined anywhere in space, and hence may not show up on any of the recorded frames, though they will always be displayed in the 3D window.

 All the landmarks you have defined are listed, in alphabetical order, in the box at the top of the landmarks task page.
-Up to three landmarks can be selected from this list using the left mouse button.
+In this list, landmark names based on a surface will be preceded by the number of the surface object on which they were defined, followed by a colon.
+Up to three landmarks can be selected using the left mouse button.
 If you select more than three, the least recently selected landmark will be deselected to make way for the new one.

 As you select a landmark, its name is highlighted and it will be allocated to one of the slots A, B or C. You can then change the landmark's name by editing the text in the appropriate slot and pressing return (or moving to another control).
 A selected landmark can be deselected by clicking on its name again.
-The distances and angles between the selected landmarks are displayed at the bottom of the window.
+The distances and angles between the selected landmarks are displayed underneath the names.